Prorated Rent Calculator: Exactly What You Owe When Moving Out Mid-Month

 Formula: Prorated Rent = (Monthly Rent ÷ Days in Move-Out Month) × Days Occupied

-Some leases use a standard 30-day month regardless of the actual calendar month.
-This simplifies the calculation but can slightly overcharge or undercharge depending on the month.
+Some leases use a flat 30-day month regardless of the actual calendar month.
+This simplifies the math but slightly overcharges in a 31-day month and undercharges in February.

 Formula: Prorated Rent = (Monthly Rent ÷ 30) × Days Occupied